 As a small business owner, you need to know how to create, organize, and execute a plan to maximize your success.
-But there’s more than one type of planning.
-In fact, understanding the differences between strategic vs. tactical planning is key to achieving your business goals.
-Let’s break down strategic and tactical planning in detail.
+But, there’s more than one type of planning.
+The right planning can help you reach short-term and long-term goals, but where do you start?

 We’ve got your comprehensive guide.